gameplay3d/gameplay/CODING.md

 - Clean simple code is the best form of commenting.
 - Do not add comments above function definitions in .cpp they are already in header.
 - Used to comment necessary non-obvious implementation details not the api.
-- Only use // line comments on the line above the code you plan to comment.
+- Only use // line comments on the line above the code you plan to comment with lower case comments.
 - Avoid /* */  block comments.
 Preventing others from easily doing their own block comments when testing, debugging, etc.
 - Avoid explicitly referring to identifiers in comments, since that's an easy way to make your comment outdated when an identifier is renamed.